-Accessible: She can reach the stop bell and the bus kneels so that she can disembark easily.
-The bus parks close to the kerb so there is minimal gap between the bus and the footpath.
+and the bus kneels so that she can to the kerb so there is minimal gap

 Inaccessible: She has to ask someone to ring the bell for her and the driver has to help her carefully down the ramp, which is very steep.
 No one else can get on or off.
 She also must get the driver to tag her off with her HOP card.